pgvalle/Stonker/README.md

 - **/stock [STOCK ...]**
   - Lists specified stocks and their last known prices.
   - If no arguments are provided, lists all tracked stocks.
+  - The bot just knows stocks that users have invested with /invest.
   - Example:
     ```
     /stock